CPJE Eligibility, Registration, and Cost

 After you meet the CPJE eligibility criteria, the next step is to register for the exam.

-When can I apply for the CPJE?
+When Can I Apply for the CPJE?

-How to register for the CPJE
+How to Register for the CPJE

 Once you are deemed eligible to take the exam, the California State Board of Pharmacy will notify you and the exam administrator, PSI Exams Online.
 Then you will need to schedule an appointment to take the exam.
 To sign up for your exam, please visit the California State Board of Pharmacy website.

-1. Complete the pharmacist examination for licensure application (17A-1 rev 1/2021)
+1. Complete the pharmacist examination for licensure application

-Send the Board a filled-out and signed CPJE application form.
-The Board will then process and validate the information you submitted.
-If you are missing any necessary information, the Board will send you a deficiency notice.
-You must submit the missing information within a year; failure to do so will invalidate your application.
+Send the board a filled-out and signed CPJE application form.
+The board will then process and validate the information you submitted.
+If you are missing any necessary information, the board will send you a deficiency notice.
+You must submit the missing information within a year.
+Failure to do so will invalidate your application.
+You must also include the Pharmacy Intern Hours Affidavit form (17A-29) or Verification of License in Another State form (17A-16), if applicable.

 2. Send a passport photo and pay the application fee